wiresurfer/shaishav.kr/docs/Articles/2024/May/Future of Organizations - Post GenAI Outlook and Trends.md

 scaled up with corporate truckloads of money spent in data acquisition and training.
 Which brings us to our current post ChatGPT era.

-> 💡 There are parallel innovations in image generation and voice transcription
+> 💡 Insight : There are parallel innovations in image generation and voice
-> which plays an important second fiddle to the current wave of GenAI llms which
+> transcription which plays an important second fiddle to the current wave of
-> I haven't discussed here.
-The point being NLP understanding gave GenAI the
+> GenAI llms which I haven't discussed here.
+The point being NLP understanding
-> human like understanding, image generation gave it visual perception and Audio
+> gave GenAI the human like understanding, image generation gave it visual
-> transcription models gave it hearing and listening capabilities
+> perception and Audio transcription models gave it hearing and listening
+> capabilities

 ### C. The Core Capability: Understanding Token Nuances